Handmade contact prints on Canson Montreal cotton watercolor paper. Each print was toned in either coffee, black tea, or cassis tea.

 A series of soulful, highly personal photos that is an homage to American photographer Joyce Tenneson.
 All photos in this series are shot on Polaroid film, using either a Polaroid Press camera or a Graflex 4x5 Speed Graphic large format camera.

 These are little visual stories that speak to the deepest parts of being, telling tales of my dreams, my daydreams, my memories.
-There is a nostalgia for the way things should have been, not necessarily for the way they were.
 The body of work is about self-acceptance and coming into my own as a woman in the middle years of her life, about being comfortable with my femininity, my sexuality, and my body.
-It speaks about the contrasts that exists within us all, exploring the light and the shadow, the softness and the hardness, the sacred and the profane.
+It speaks about the contrasts that exists within us all, exploring the light and the shadow, the softness and the hardness, the strength and the vulnerability, the sacred and the profane.

 Tales from the Reconstruction